Tunnel-Vizion/cross-capture/README.md

 # Motivations

 It comes in response to a lack of open-source and decoupled screen capturing libraries.
-Most existing full-featured screen capture libraries are tied up in OBS and WebRTC, or are cumbersome like FFmpeg.
+Most existing screen capture libraries are tied up in OBS and WebRTC, or are cumbersome like FFmpeg.

-To follow the KISS (keep it simple, stupid) principle, this library **only** implements screen capturing capabilities and exposes an API.
+To follow the KISS (keep it simple, stupid) principle, this library **only** implements screen capturing capabilities and exposes an api.

 # Features